Applications of Strassen's theorem and Choquet theory to optimal transport problems, to uniformly convex functions and to uniformly smooth functions: Dual problem in martingale optimal transport

-Observe that since constant functions belong to $\mathcal{C}_2$, measure $\eta$ may be written as a difference of two non-negative Borel measures of equal masses.
-Since any continuous function that is negative on the first copy of $K$ and positive on the second belong to $\mathcal{C}_2$, we see that $\eta=\eta_+-\eta_-$, with $\eta_+$ and $\eta_-$ supported on the first and on the second copy of $K$ respectively.
+Since constant functions belong to $\mathcal{K}_2$, measure $\eta$ may be written as a difference of two Borel measures of equal masses.
 Without loss of generality we may assume that these measures are probabilities.
-Let $\mathcal{F}_f$ denote the convex cone of all functions of the form $\lambda(g-f)$ for $\lambda\geq 0$ and $g\in \mathcal{C}_2$.
-Consider the set
+Since any continuous function that is non-positive at $\{x\}$ on the first copy of $K$ and non-negative on the second copy of $K$ belongs to $\mathcal{K}_2$, we see that $\eta=\delta_x-\nu$, for some non-negative $\nu$ supported on the second copy of $K$.
+Here $\delta_x$ is supported on the first copy of $K$.